faguil/RLCD-Evolution/README.md

 # Rapid evolution of pearl oyster shell matrix proteins with repetitive, low-complexity domains - Supplementary Data

-Public repository for supplementary material and additional datasets for the evolution of pearl oyster shell matrix proteins with repetitive, low-complexity domains study
+This GitHub repository contains the supplementary data used in the publication cited below.